On the rates of convergence for learning with convolutional neural networks: Convolutional neural networks

 \subsection{Covering number}

-In statistical learning theory, we often control the generalization error of learning algorithms by certain complexities of the models.
+In statistical learning theory, we often estimate generalization error of learning algorithms by certain complexities of models.
 The complexity we use in this paper is the covering number (or metric entropy) defined in the following.